Personalised medicine

 The 1000,000 genomes project is an NHS research project.
 It aims to look for the genetic causes of cancer and other rare diseases in a large number of people.

 Everyone who took part gave a sample of blood, saliva or tissue.
-Researchers are now testing these samples to look at all the genes inside the cells.
+Researchers tested these samples to look at all the genes inside the cells.
 This information is being stored in a secure national library.
 Approved researchers can access this information to study diseases and look for new treatments.

 What next?